nasa-fornax/fornax-documentation/documentation/data_storage.md

 Create scratch space (expand beyond the default 1 GB) : Go to the Scratch Storage Dashboard page and complete the following steps.
-  There is no limit on how many times you can do this, other than your remaining credits.
+  The only limit on how many times you can do this is the number of credits you have available.

   1. Click `Request Storage`.
   2. Choose a size between 500 GB and 3 TB.